 Ever wondered what year Coca-Cola first hit the shelves?
-Are you familiar with the taste difference between Diet Coke and Coke Zero?
+Are you familiar with the taste difference between Diet Coke and Coke with Stevia?
 Can you name the Coke that made sales records after the packaging changed from white to black?

-Here’s a quick guide on our family of four Cokes.
+Here’s a quick guide to the family of Coke:

 Did you know ― Coca-Cola co-sponsored the first truly international broadcast – the landing on the moon?

 When Neil Armstrong and Edwin Aldrin became the first two humans to walk on the moon in 1969, there was another first ― the Coca-Cola co-sponsored the broadcast of the Apollo XI Moon Shot, from take-off July 16 through moon landing July 20, to splash-down July 24.
 The meant that Coca-Cola was the first product of its kind ever advertised on international television.

 Of course, the other important “first” was for television, because people in major markets around the world got to see the whole thing live on TV, from the comfort of their living room.

 And… did you know that the abbreviation “Coke” was used for the first time in magazine ads in 1941.

 Over the years the abbreviation has appeared in a variety of slogans, like “Coke is it” and “Coke adds Life”, and in one of the most iconic commercials of all time, the 1971 “Hilltop” ad ― “I’d like to buy the world a Coke.”